xeipuuv/gojsonschema/README.md

 ## Status

-Functional, one feature is missing : id(s) as scope for references
+One feature is missing : id(s) as scope for references

-Test phase : Passed 99.19% of Json Schema Test Suite
+Test results : Passed 99.20% of Json Schema Test Suite ( 246 / 248 )

 ## Usage

-### Basic example
+### Quick example

 ```